geod4cybiz/castestor/README.md

 ```
 open your browser on http://localhost:5000/

-To test the CAS protocol flow ,
+To test the CAS protocol flow call http://locahost:5000/cas/login
+See also tests/cas.py